 Unless an advisor or planner explicitly advertises he’s working on a fee-only basis, chances are he’s being compensated in some way by an investment company.

 Commission-based financial advisors may offer the same services as fee-only advisors but are compensated differently.
 They receive a commission by fund companies or brokerages for the sale of financial products.
-They often receive a percentage of the total amount clients invest in particular funds or products.
+They often receive a percentage of the total amount that their clients invest in for particular funds or products.

 As you can imagine, the chances to earn big commissions on certain products—even if they’re not the best investment for the client—can create an ethical dilemma for these advisors.